StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 - Select **Skribble Electronic Signature** and follow the instructions

-If you don't see Skribble Electronic Signature after right-clicking on the document, please contact your OneDrive admin.
+You don't see Skribble Electronic Signature after right-clicking on the document?
+Please contact your OneDrive admin.

-- You'll have to activate signing with Skribble if you're signing for the first time or if you haven't signed for a long time
+- Activate signing with Skribble if you're signing for the first time or if you haven't signed for a long time

 - Click **Activate and continue with signing**

-- **Log in** with your **Skribble account**

-Your Skribble and Microsoft e-mail address must match.
+- **Log in** with your **Skribble account** (your Skribble and Microsoft e-mail address must match)

 - **Sign** the document or **invite** others to sign the usual way

-- After all invited parties have signed the document, it will be automatically saved next to the original document.
+- After all invited parties have signed the document, the signed copy will be saved next to the original document.

-If you don't see the signed document next to the original, please look for the folder **Signed with Skribble Electronic Signature**.
-It's located in your personal OneDrive.
+Can't find the signed document next to the original?
+Please look for the folder **Signed with Skribble Electronic Signature** It is located in your personal OneDrive.

-Signed documents are also available for download in your Skribble account on my.skribble.com.
+You can also download signed documents in your Skribble account on my.skribble.com.